LuckyRathore911/Triweb-Learning/README.md

 - **TypeScript**

   TypeScript is an open-source, strongly typed, high-level programming language that builds upon and extends JavaScript.
 It transpiles to JavaScript and is designed to help developers write more robust and maintainable code by adding static typing and other features.

+## Projects

+- **HTML-CSS-JS-Project**

+  Added validation to the previously created form.

+- **BasicJSProject**

+  Created a basic project to append an element containing user input to a coloured box, depending on the button clicked by the user.

+- **BasicNodeJS**

+  Created various API endpoints and provided a basic backend logic with sequelize for database operations.

+- **QuizManager**